sibelius/relay-workshop/README.md

 - 01-fetchGraphql - fetch GraphQL data using pure React
 - 02-useLazyLoadQuery - fetch GraphQL data using Relay useLazyLoadQuery hook
-- 03-useFragment - refactor code to colocate data using useFrament hook
+- 03-useFragment - refactor code to colocate data using useFragment hook
 - 04-usePagination - learn to paginate back and forward using usePagination hook
 - 05-useMutation - learn to do mutation using useMutation hook
 - 06-mutationUpdater - learn to update Relay store with mutation output data